Experience

 Programming languages

-C++ and Java are probably the software development languages I am most experienced with, C# and the whole .NET platform coming next.
+C# and C++ are probably the software development languages I am most experienced with, Java coming next.
 However, I feel that no new language would be too difficult for me to master.
 So far I have used these additional languages and frameworks:

 • Perl - mainly for scripting and quick hacks, although I built quite a large log parsing and analyzing product using the language